Is Upwork Worth It?

 This time I was bidding and sending proposals as usual but surprisingly landed the contract rather quickly.

-Suddenly on the bidding screen I saw a message saying something like: "Freelancers with skills similar to yours usually bid higher.
+Suddenly on the bidding screen, I saw a message saying something like: "Freelancers with skills similar to yours usually bid higher.
 Recommended amount is X".

-Coincidence or unbelievable match?
+Coincidence or an unbelievable match?

 For me personally, there isn't much profit from it, except the fact that the account becomes a little bit more attractive.

-Accidentally, I've come across one more feature that Upwork provides for top rated freelancers.
+Accidentally, I've come across one more feature that Upwork provides for top-rated freelancers.
 It's advertising.

-Yeah, it turns out that Upwork puts top rated freelancers everywhere and that's a rather pleasant thing.
+Yeah, it turns out that Upwork puts top-rated freelancers everywhere and that's a rather pleasant thing.

-Good news is that I'm going to get it back soon.
+The good news is that I'm going to get it back soon.

 Disclaimer: the thoughts below are related to mobile app development. iOS development, to be more exact.
-Though I believe that software engineers prices are more or less equal for web development in general.
-No matter if it's web frontend, backend or mobile apps.
+Though I believe that software engineers' prices are more or less equal for web development in general.
+No matter if it's web frontend, backend, or mobile apps.

 It's true that with the help of the internet, the market has become global and you can seamlessly work on the same project with guys from different parts of the globe.

-You can even work for guys from the richest countries in the world and earn for a very good living while staying in not that expensive places and spending less.
+You can even work for guys from the richest countries in the world and earn a very good living while staying in not that expensive places and spending less.

 Not exactly.
-Even though we imply the equality, it doesn't really happen even in this borderless world.
+Even though we imply equality, it doesn't really happen even in this borderless world.
 The whole market of software developers is implicitly divided into pricing regions depending on the origin of the developers.